 Making connections and Your Elevator pitch

-It’s still understandable that attending an event and having to talk to strangers – particularly senior academics in your field – can be somewhat intimidating.
+Attending an event and having to talk to strangers – particularly senior academics in your field – can be intimidating.
 Here are some hints and tips:

 - Be prepared to talk briefly and engagingly about what you do – have your ‘elevator speech’ ready – see below